 - SAFR Platform: Available on Windows, macOS, and Linux.
 The SAFR Platform installs everything you need to set up a local deployment of SAFR.
-This downlaod package enables a locally deployed system to be easily deployed on a single computer and afterwards expanded to additional computers as needed.
+This downland package enables a locally deployed system to be easily deployed on a single computer and afterwards expanded to additional computers as needed.
 See Getting Started with SAFR Platform on Windows or macOS and Getting Started with SAFR Platform on Linux for more information. - SAFR Desktop: Available on Windows and macOS.
 Installs the Desktop Client, SAFR Actions, and one of the VMS extensions.
 Windows has an additional download variant called SAFR Desktop Lite which has fewer features and lower system requirements.
 See Getting Started with SAFR Desktop with a Cloud Account for more information. - SAFR Mobile: Available on Android and iOS.
 Installs the Mobile Client.
 When you download SAFR Mobile for Android, you're also offered the SAFR Beam download.
 SAFR Beam allows you to enable the more secure Lock Task Mode on your Android device.
 If you don't install SAFR Beam, then Android devices can only enable the less secure Screen Pinning Mode.
-See Configure Devices into Locked Mode for more information. - Actions Relay Event Service (ARES): Available on all platforms.
-Installs ARES. - Video Recognition Gateway (VIRGO): Available on Linux and macOS.
-Installs VIRGO.
+See Configure Devices into Locked Mode for more information. - Video Recognition Gateway (VIRGO): Available on Linux and macOS.
+Installs VIRGO. - Actions Relay Event Service (ARES): Available on all platforms.
+Installs ARES.